open-sdg/open-sdg/docs/data-configuration.md

 > For more technical information see the [InputExcelMeta class definition](https://github.com/open-sdg/sdg-build/blob/master/sdg/inputs/InputExcelMeta.py).

+**InputSdgMetadata**: Input metadata from a folder or repository of subfolders that follow the same pattern as the [SDG Metadata](https://github.com/worldbank/sdg-metadata) project.
+Specifically, each subfolder must be a language code (like `en`), and each language folder contains one YAML file per indicator, named like `1-1-1.yml`.

+  * `source`: The local path or remote Git repository.
+  * `tag`: If using a Git repository, the Git tag to use.
+  * `branch`: If using a Git repository, the Git branch to use.
+  * `repo_subfolder`: If using a Git repository, the name of the folder within the repo to use as the main folder.
+  * `default_language`: Which language is your site's main language.

 **InputSdmxJson**: Input data from an SDMX-JSON file or endpoint.
 The available parameters are:

   * `source`: Remote URL of the SDMX source, or path to local SDMX file.